Amanastel/SlideCraft-AI/README.md

-# Instruction Planner
+# AI Planner & Executor

-A powerful natural language instruction parser that converts text instructions into executable plans with tool calls.
+A powerful natural language system that converts text instructions into executable plans with tool calls and executes them automatically.

 ## Overview

-The Instruction Planner is a system that takes natural language instructions and available tools as input, then produces a structured execution plan.
-It breaks down complex instructions into logical steps and identifies the appropriate tools to use for each step.
+The AI Planner & Executor is a complete system that takes natural language instructions and available tools as input, produces a structured execution plan, and then executes that plan using the appropriate tool implementations.
+It breaks down complex instructions into logical steps, identifies the appropriate tools for each step, and executes them in the correct order with proper dependency management.

 ## Features

+- **Planning Features**
   - Convert natural language instructions into structured execution plans
   - Define dependencies between steps in a plan
   - Support for various tool types with strongly typed parameters
   - Stream partial results during plan generation
   - Detailed step descriptions and result naming

+- **Execution Features**
+  - Execute plans by calling the appropriate tools for each step
+  - Resolve arguments that reference results from previous steps
+  - Handle nested object references using dot notation
+  - Convert argument types automatically (strings to numbers, etc.)
+  - Built-in math operations library

 ## Installation